jbpauly/smart-simulation/app/markdown/model_assessment.md

 2. Build a forecasting / purchasing dashboard
 3. Serve forecasts to a _human in the loop_ system
     - Set a model confidence threshold
-    - Set a residual days alert range
+    - Set a remaining consumption (days) alert range
-    - Send forecasts within the residuals range to system
+    - Send forecasts within the remaining consumption range to system
         - Automate orders with high confidence forecasts
         - Require human decision on orders with low confidence forecasts